Q&A: Cottonwood-Oak Creek School Board candidate Mary M. Valenzuela

 • Years in Arizona:71 (Native)

-• Government Elective and Advisory Experience: COCSD#6 Board Member since 2010 (10 yrs.)
+• Government Elective and Advisory Experience: COCSD Board Member since 2010 (10 yrs.)

-VI: Why do you want to be on the Cottonwood-Oak Creek School Board?
-Are there any specific issues that caused you to seek this office?

-Valenzuela: I want to run for the COCSD School Board because as a retired educator I believe I can support and give back to the students, teachers, administration, and families of the community.
-I have no issues.
-I want to ensure that the community has a voice in helping to make educational decisions.
-I feel I can be a link for the concerns and interests of teachers and parents.
-I want to continue making strong ties between the school and its stake holders.
-I want great schools for our students, staff, administration and community.

 - Commentary: Yavapai County needs to put brakes on Verde Connect